 Although many Bond Songs have a certain darkness to them, often talking about dying or killing, and many are in a minor key and may be musically related to the James Bond Theme, there seems to be considerable flexibility in the mood of the song.
 Some of the Bond Songs are very bombastic and forceful in nature (e.g. "Goldfinger", "Thunderball" or "The Man With the Golden Gun") but others are far softer and romantic (e.g. "You Only Live Twice", "We Have All the Time In The World", of "For Your Eyes Only").
 Provided the song has a good melody and memorable lyrics, and refers to some aspect of the Bond film or to Bond himself, then it will probably work as a Bond Song.
 When the Bond song is also included within the film in instrumental form as John Barry and other composers have done, then it seems to work particularly well, helping to give the film a unique musical identity and bring coherence to all the film's music.
 In such instances you could even describe the soundtrack as a small symphonic poem.

-For the last 2 decades the Bond Song has been increasingly provided by a guest artist, and there has been considerable competition among songwriters and recording artists to provide the Bond Song for a film.
+For the last 2 or 3 decades the Bond Song has been increasingly provided by a guest artist, and there has been considerable competition among songwriters and recording artists to provide the Bond Song for a film.
 Just as a good Bond Song helps to promote the corresponding film, the film is an excellent vehicle to promote a song, and many Bond songs have done very well in the charts.
 Apart from the inimitable Shirley Bassey no other singer has performed more than one Bond Song, and for many singers a Bond Song can become a cornerstone of their concerts or even their careers.
 However musical tastes are evolving and diverging rapidly, and there are no guarantees in the music business.
-Some recent Bond Songs have not been particularly well-received and, although it has not been released yet, we hope that Adele with "Skyfall" can help to bring back the institution of the killer Bond Song.
+Some recent Bond Songs have not been particularly well-received but "Skyfall" by Adele and "No Time to Die" by Billie Eilish seem to have been well-recieved.

 The First Decade of the Bond films quickly established the James Bond sound and made it such that it became familiar across the globe.
 John Barry was the man largely responsible for creating this sound, but it is important to understand that it is not a single sound or theme but a number of elements which together make up the music of a Bond film.
 In this initial period those key elements were: